-An issue with your temporomandibular joint -- TMJ for short -- can ruin your life, or at least it feels like that.
+Pain in your temporomandibular joint -- TMJ for short -- can ruin your life, or at least it feels like that.
 TMJ issues are painful, and it can lead to nagging discomfort since you move your jaw with basically every movement that you make.
 Whenever you eat, drink, talk, yawn or do just about anything with your mouth, your TMJ is hard at work.

-Since TMJ symptoms include intense headaches and ear pain, which are shared across many other conditions, TMJ can be hard to diagnose, at least in the early stages where the sudden onset of pain and discomfort can take you by surprise.
-Unfortunately, the only way todetermine whether you have TMJ is to see a doctor and get a TMJ diagnosis, so if you're wondering what causes TMJ to flare up, you might need the expertise of a doctor.
+Since TMJ symptoms include intense headaches and ear pain, which are shared across many other conditions, TMJ pain can be hard to diagnose, at least in the early stages where the sudden onset of pain and discomfort can take you by surprise.
+Unfortunately, the only way to determine whether you have TMJ is to see a doctor and discuss your TMJ flare up.

 The good news is that with proper care, you can decrease the intensity of your TMJ flare ups, as well as reduce their duration.
 With luck, you may even be able to avoid them altogether.

 Typically, a TMJ flare up is when you encounter new symptoms or your TMJ pain suddenly increases in severity.